I've thought about doing something like this for a while, since I've gotten into collecting vintage cards. Just a fun little exercise . . .

 "Let's not do horizontal ever again.
 Go back to what we did in '57.
 A simple photo works the best."

 "You know those new Kodak ads where one corner of the photo is turned up?
 I think those look great!
-Let's make that our design for '62!"
-(This one is real).
+Let's make that our design for '62!" (

 "Eh, last year's design was a bit much.
 Let's go back to focusing on the photograph, and keep the design elements minimal."